counter free hit invisible

 linux live usb creator

-Lili USB Creator formerly known as ubuntu Live Creator, can create your Linux USB Flash Drive from an ISO< source image or CD.
+Lili USB Creator formerly known as Ubuntu Live Creator, can create your Linux USB Flash Drive from an ISO< source image or CD.
 Also, it can download the IMG or ISO for you.

 Lili USB Creator can install a Portable Virtualbox on it.
 Then, you can either boot the Linux installation from inside Windows emulated using Virtualbox on USB or Boot from USB natively.